-Update (11/2018) – Grace hasn’t taken this ring off in months, since she got it at the end of August.
+Update (4/2021) - Grace has worn this ring continuously since she got it in August 2018.
 She loves it.

 - Jeliku toy - I got Grace one of these for Christmas this past year, and she plays with it all the time.
 It is a strange little square made up of squares and rectangles that fold and unfold on themselves.

 - Squeeze Bean - Grace ordered these with her own money.
 They look to me like a sugar snap pea pod with little peas inside, but the manufacturer claims it's a bean.
 Whatever.
 The beans inside are super cute and pop up and down when you squeeze them.
 They are really neat to play with, but we have found that they don't last as long as some of the others on the list.
 Still, they are cheap, so if we get 6 months out of one, we are happy.